CyrilPeponnet/Unify/README.md

 This repo include a set of tools to simplify the workflow to create a new docker application.

 From a git repo containing your application sources, a simple `git push` will deploy your containerized application to a docker infrastructure.
-Using Service discovery and tags, it will also create for you `dns records` and `haproxy acl`.
+Using Service discovery and tags, it will also create for you `dns records`, `haproxy acl` and even request a trusted `letsencrypt` certificate used in haproxy!

 This setup is meant to be used with the following container orchestration tools